DanielCoutoVale/Dependencies/RANKS.md

 * for automatically generating exercises on grammatical phenomena
 * for assessing whether a clause can be understood given what was taught

 Ranks will improve the usability of dependency trees for all these purposes, but here I shall focus on how they improve graphical representation of grammatical units and how this can improve comprehension.
+Here is a sample representation of [IP ranked dependency trees](outputs/la_ittb-ip-dev.html).

 ## The clause